You must have an Admin or Owner ChartMogul account to access and modify your Data Settings. Read more about User Permissions.

 Please note: Changing how ChartMogul recognises churn will only be reflected going forward.
 Hence, you will need to re-import your historic data to make the behaviour consistent.

-There are two 'Churn recognition' options available in ChartMogul.
+There are three 'Churn recognition' options available in ChartMogul.

-Under Settings > Data settings, there is a set of options titled "Churn recognition"
+Under Settings > Data settings > Subscription Analytics, there is a set of options titled "Churn recognition"

 - Always recognize cancellations as churn at the time of cancellation